jewelsofthought/neshama/site/posts/parashot/Balak.md

 Be that as it may, what I find fascinating is that he has communication with the Lord of Israel, even though he is not of the tribe of Israel.

+### Balak requests Balaam

 22:9] And as we see in v 9, he is correct, and indeed that evening “the Lord comes to Balaam, and speaks to him”.
 What is strange here, is that He asks him, “Who are these people?” as if he would not know.
+But most interesting is the fact the the Lord speaks to Balaam.

 22:12] This time, as we read, He tells Balaam to send them away.
 “Do not go with them.”
-However, Balak does not give up, and they and return again and again, offering him more and more.
+However, Balak does not give up, and they return again and again, offering him more and more.

 22:18] The final offer, almost open ended, is presented.
 “I will reap rewards and bounty upon him”.
 As if to say, name your price.
 Balaam again tells them to stay the night, as before, and that he has to ask the Lord, for as he clearly states, “I cannot transgress the Lord”, even though they offer him riches beyond his wildest dreams.

+That, in itself, must have taken guts &mdash; to stand up against a king.
+To refuse a royal request is not something that one did lightly in those days.
+Perhaps he was protected by being a prophet.

 22:20] Again the question: “Who are these men?”
 Why is He asking?
 What is missing here?
 This time the response however is “Go with these men, if they are emissaries of Balak.”

+### She donkey

 Immediately upon Balaam setting out on his journey, we read that this “Invokes the wrath of the Lord.”
 Why is that, I ask?
 In v20 he says if they are Balak’s people, go with them?”
 So why did that now arouse G-d's wrath?
 Nevertheless it did, and He immediately dispatches an angel to. . . kill him?